BiGCAT-UM/PRA3006-SPARQL/docs/intro.md

 their databases.
 There is a fascinating history behind this, but PRA3006 is not a "History of Bioinformatics" course.
 Instead, it focuses on one API: the SPARQL endpoint.
 The obvious alternative is <a name="tp4">REST</a> APIs [<a href="#citeref1">1</a>], but <a name="tp5">SPARQL endpoint</a>s simply provide more learning opportunity to the student.
+A [later chapter](list.md) provides a list of SPARQL endpoints around the life sciences.

 ## This book